Gyrfaoedd a chyflogadwyedd

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-In 2013, 90% of our undergraduates were in employment or further study within six months of graduation.
+96% of our graduates were in employment or further study six months after graduation (DLHE 2016/17).

 Our graduates embark on careers in an impressive range of sectors.

 From the public to the private sector, careers are forged in a range of professions, from banking and law to teaching and working in the media.
 Many pursue paths more traditionally linked to our vocational disciplines such as the heritage sector, faith organisations and NGOs.